wesleyhedrick/ExpressAppGenerator/readME.md

 # Express App Generator

 ## This is a shell script that will scaffold a basic Express app.
-By 'scaffold,' I mean that it will do the following:
+By 'scaffold,' I mean that it will do the following:<br>

-    - It makes these directories:
+    –It makes these directories:
-        Project directory based on name you input Views
+        - Project directory based on name you input
+        - Views
         Models
         Public
         Routes

     - It creates these files:
         app.js
         - app.js is provisioned with everything needed for basic server function.